At the Edges of the West

 Islands, Sea-Stacks and Big Rocks Alone;

-Neahkahnie Mountain, basalt dome,
+Neahkahnie Mountain, a basalt dome,

 Throne of the Great Spirit, God's Home.